Profitable Stonefruit Research

 3) Does fumigation have any effect on volatile organic compounds in fruit peel or flesh?

 Stonefruit sanitation through fumigation experiment for export opportunities.
-Dr Dario Stefanelli - Agriculture Victoria
+Dr Dario Stefanelli - former researcher from Agriculture Victoria

 Fumigation protocol experiment